-The right to vote is fundamental to American citizenship, but the unjust legal system has perpetuated the disenfranchisement of African Americans.
-That disenfranchisement has left this community at a comparative disadvantage in political representation, as discussed in Chapter 4, Political Disenfranchisement.
-In October 2022, the California Department of Justice issued two Information Bulletins that relate to the voting rights of persons with a criminal history.
-One Information directed to all county probation departments in California, to ensure access to voting for eligible persons who are under the supervision of probation departments.34 to preserve and expand the voting rights of incarcerated individuals.
+In order to begin to correct this aspect of the legacy of an unjust legal system, the Task Force recommends that the Legislature enact legislation to preserve and expand the voting rights of incarcerated individuals.
 All eligible Californians deserve the right to vote, even those involved in the criminal justice system.
 Specifically, the Task Force recommends that the Legislature increase efforts to restore the voting rights of persons who have completed their terms or are on parole by increasing access to voter registration and polling precincts.
 Legislation should require the California Department of Corrections and Rehabilitation (CDCR) to affirmatively provide individuals being released from prison with voter registration information.35 The Task Force further recommends that the CDCR and Secretary of State receive funding to facilitate voting in correctional settings by either establishing polling sites within correctional facilities or providing access to mail-in voting while incarcerated, consistent with eligibility.36